-At March 31, 2023, we had cash of approximately \$1.6 million.
-In April 2023, we received an additional approximately \$0.9 million under our SBIR Award and approximately \$0.3 million from sales of common stock under the White Lion Purchase Agreement (as defined below).
-We believe that these amounts will be sufficient to fund our operating expenses and capital expenditure requirements into but not through the second quarter of 2023.
+At June 30, 2023, we had cash of \$3.6 million.
+We believe that these amounts will be sufficient to fund our operating expenses and capital expenditure requirements into September 2023.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 To finance our operations beyond that point, we will need to raise additional capital which cannot be assured.
-If we are unable to raise additional capital in sufficient amounts or on terms we find acceptable, we may have to significantly delay, scale back or discontinue the development or commercialization of our product candidates or other research and development initiatives and our business operations.
+If we are unable to raise additional capital in sufficient amounts or on terms we find acceptable, we may have to significantly delay, scale back or discontinue the development or commercialization of our product candidates or other research and development initiatives.
 See "Liquidity and capital resources."